💬 Taweez Guidance

 Consult Scholars

-Always seek guidance from knowledgeable, trustworthy Islamic scholars before accepting or using any taweez.
+Always seek guidance from knowledgeable, trustworthy Islamic scholars before accepting any taweez.

 Verify Content